 - HTC Vive Pro: Backwards compatibility with original base stations (sold separately)

-The HTC Vive Pro is compatible with the current HTC Vive base stations meaning theoretically if you own the original VR device you can just buy the new headset and it will work fine with the original setup.
-New and improved base stations will come in future along with the official wireless adapter.
-The updated base stations are said to offer an increased level of Room-Scale tracking with up to 10x10 metre playspace available in future.
+The HTC Vive Pro is compatible with the original HTC Vive base stations meaning theoretically if you own the original VR device you can just buy the new headset and it will work fine with the original setup.
+New and improved base stations also offer an increased level of Room-Scale tracking with up to 10x10 metre playspace.